git-ingham/BioMeasureComparison/README.md

   * Boost [edit distance](https://github.com/erikerlandson/edit_distance)
   This needs to be installed as a subdirectory that matches `INC` in the `Makefile`.
 I use the default of `edit_distance`.
+  * If you want to create a text version of this README, you need `pandoc`.

 ## Compiling